In this article:

 Miro Connector Overview

 The Miro Connector for Onna allows users to seamlessly collect, process, and analyze content from their Miro boards.
-Once connected, Onna automatically syncs boards, users, and associated metadata, making the information fully searchable and easier to manage for eDiscovery, compliance, and knowledge-management workflows.
+Once connected, Onna automatically syncs boards, users, comments and associated metadata, making the information fully searchable and easier to manage for eDiscovery, compliance, and knowledge-management workflows.

 Key capabilities include: